Trellech: Sundial

-The church contains a stone sundial, dated 1689, which was originally set up by Lady Magdalen Probert of the Argoed, Penallt.
+The church contains a stone sundial, dated 1689, which was originally set up by Lady Probert of the Argoed, Penallt.
 Three of the four faces of the sundial show the village's historic features: Tump Terret, with the inscriptions MAGNA MOLE ("Great in its Mound") and O QUOT HIC SEPULTI ("Oh!
 How many are buried here"); Harold's Stones with the inscriptions MAIOR SAXIS ("Greater in its Stones") and HIC FUIT VICTOR HARALDUS ("Here Harold was victorious"); and the Virtuous Well, with the inscriptions MAXIMA FONTE ("Greatest in its Well") and DOM.
 MAGD.
 PROBERT OSTENDIT ("Lady Magdalen Probert gives proof of it").
-The sundial stood in the garden belonging to the former village school, on top of the inverted ancient font, until both were moved inside the church in the early 20th century.
+The sundial stood in a garden, on top of the inverted ancient font, until both were moved inside the church in the early 20th century.
 A carved wooden replica of the sundial was placed in a field south of the village in recent years.